 Commitment to Model

-Selected schools agree to follow the same NMSI College Readiness Program Elements of Success now underway in dozens of public high schools across Kentucky (and several other states).
 The goal of the program is to strengthen the teaching of AP® mathematics, science, and English (MSE) courses (listed below), to build enrollment and dramatically increase rigorous new learning as evidenced by the number of students taking and earning qualifying scores on AP® exams in these important subjects.
+Selected schools and teachers agree to follow the same NMSI College Readiness Program Elements of Success now underway in dozens of public high schools across Kentucky (and several other states).

 Submission of Application

-Traditionally, the new Cohort is announced in the Spring/Summer prior to activities associated with the first full academic year in the program.
+Eligible applications will be invited to negotiate a Letter of Agreement with the Kentucky Science and Technology Corporation.
+Traditionally, a new cohort of schools and teachers is announced in the Spring/Summer prior to activities associated with the first full academic year in the program.
 This includes recruiting students, planning for any new AP® classes and AP® and Pre-AP® teacher training over the summer.

-Advanced Placement® and AP® are trademarks registered by the College Board.
+AP® and Pre-AP® are trademarks registered by the College Board.